 There is a government mandated maximum timeframe in which students can complete their educational program and still be eligible for Title IV and HEA program funding.
 The maximum period to finish a certificate or degree program cannot exceed 150 percent of the published length of the educational program, as measured in credit hours.
 In order to ensure that students enrolled at the varying enrollment levels (full-time, part-time, half-time, and less-than-half-time) are meeting the Cumulative Pace Standard a Cumulative Completion Ratio of 67% is required.
 The Completion Ratio can be calculated by dividing the number of completed hours by the number of attempted hours.
-Transfer courses are included in the Cumulative Completion Ratio calculated in the student's Cumulative Completion Ratio.
+Transfer courses are included in the Cumulative Completion Ratio calculation as completed and attempted courses.
+Remedial / developmental courses are not calculated in the student's Cumulative Completion Ratio.